The Enticing World of Egyptian Food: A Culinary Expedition

 5. Bake for 15-20 minutes or until the top is golden brown.
 Serve the Umm Ali warm.

-See also The Tastes of Middle Eastern Sandwiches: A Flavorful Expedition
+See also The Tempting World of Mediterranean Paella: A Culinary Expedition

 Exploring Egyptian Beverages: Hibiscus Tea